Griffin House (Baku)

-Griffin House (Qrifonlu ev) is a two-storey mansion erected according to the order of B. Lazerev in 1894–1896, based on the project of the architect Iohann Wilhelmovich Edel, located at 20 Yusif Mammadaliyev Street, Baku.
+Griffin House (Qrifonlu ev, Greifenhaus) is a two-storey mansion erected according to the order of B. Lazerev in 1894–1896, based on the project of the German architect Iohann Wilhelmovich Edel, located at 20 Yusif Mammadaliyev Street, Baku.

 History

-This mansion, located on the Old Phone (now Yusif Mammadaliyev) Street, is believed to belong to the Lazarev family for the first time.
-After a while, the well-known merchant Akopov moved to this building and founded the ‘Münch und Weiss’ Trade Cooperation on the first floor of the building.

-During the existence of the Democratic Republic of Azerbaijan, here was the Georgian diplomatic representation (at that time Georgia's Ambassador to Azerbaijan was N. Alshibay).
+This mansion, located on present-day Yusif Mammadaliyev Street, is believed to have originally belonged to the Lazarev family.
+Later, merchant Akopov moved into the building and established the ‘Münch und Weiss’ Trade Cooperation on its first floor.
+During the period of the Democratic Republic of Azerbaijan, the Georgian diplomatic representation was located in the building; at that time, Georgia’s Ambassador to Azerbaijan was N. Alshibay.

-In Soviet times, many rich Baku residents lived here.
-Once, the House united into the main building of the nearby Institute of Theater, but after the demolition of the building, there was a great space here, and over time, this place turned into swamp.

-After gaining independence, there was a Georgian embassy in the building, but for some reason the embassy was moved to another location.
+During the Soviet period, many wealthy Baku residents lived in the house.
+At one point, the house was incorporated into the main building of the nearby Institute of Theater.
+Following the demolition of the institute building, a large vacant area remained and gradually became swampy.
+After Azerbaijan regained its independence, the Georgian embassy was located in the building for a period before moving to another location.